Mary-Jane Rubenstein

 Mary-Jane Rubenstein is a scholar of religion, philosophy, science studies, and gender studies.
 At Wesleyan University, she is Dean of Social Sciences, Professor of Religion and Science and Technological Studies.
 She has also been an affiliated member of the departments of Philosophy, Environmental Studies and Feminist, Gender, and Sexuality Studies.
 From 2014 to 2019, she was co-chair of the Philosophy of Religion Unit of the American Academy of Religion.
 She is a Fellow of the International Society for Science and Religion.
-Her book, Worlds without End: The Many Lives of the Multiverse, served the inspiration material for the Oscar-winning 2022 American film, Everything Everywhere All at Once.
+Her book, Worlds without End: The Many Lives of the Multiverse, served as one source of inspirational material for the Oscar-winning 2022 American film, Everything Everywhere All at Once.

 Education

 Rubenstein earned a Bachelor of Arts degree in Religion and English (summa cum laude) at Williams College in 1999.
 With the support of a Dr. Herchel Smith Fellowship, she studied philosophical theology at the University of Cambridge, where she earned a Post-Graduate Diploma in 2000 and an MPhil in 2001.
 She was granted a Jacob K. Javits Fellowship to pursue doctoral work at Columbia University, where she received a PhD in Philosophy of Religion in 2006.